rrovetto/Orbital-Space-Ontology-Project/index.md

 Welcome to the current landing page for the [Orbital Space Ontology Project](https://github.com/rrovetto/Orbital-Space-Ontology-Project).
-Interested parties should contact the author at rrovetto@buffalo.edu.
+Contact [the author](http://orcid.org/0000-0003-3835-7817) at rrovetto@buffalo.edu.

 #### Project Goal (general)
 The development of a computational ontology or ontology suite for astronautical and space science applications.
 A specific aim is to develop domain ontologies for that can be used across federated databases.
 It is based on the publications listed below.
 The scope/domain-of-interest is Space situational awareness(SSA) and the orbital and near-Earth space environment.
 A specific sub-domain is [orbital debris ontology](http://link.springer.com/article/10.1007/s12145-015-0233-3)(1)(Rovetto, ESI 2015),[space situational awareness(SSA)](https://arxiv.org/abs/1606.01924) (2)(Rovetto & Kelso, 2016), general orbitology, space operations, and modeling activities.